dansteingart/without_the_hot_air/pages_md/SEwtHA_20.md

 51
 Sea
 57
-<span class="figurenumber">Table 20.8.</span> Overall transport efficiencies of transport modes in Japan (1999).
+<div class='caption'><span class="figurenumber">Table 20.8.</span> Overall transport efficiencies of transport modes in Japan (1999).</div>

 <img src="figure141.png" width="433" height="271" />
 ## Private vehicles: technology, legislation, and incentives

 The energy consumption of individual cars can be reduced.
 The wide range of energy efficiencies of cars for sale proves this.
 In a single showroom in 2006 you could buy a Honda Civic 1.4 that uses roughly <span class="mauve">44 kWh per 100 km</span>, or a Honda NSX 3.2 that uses <span class="mauve">116 kWh per 100 km</span> (figure 20.9).
 The fact that people merrily *buy* from this wide range is also proof that we need extra incentives and legislation to encourage the blithe consumer to *choose* more energy-efficient cars.
 There are various ways to help consumers prefer the Honda Civic over the Honda NSX 3.2 gas-guzzler: raising the price of fuel; cranking up the showroom tax (the tax on new cars) in proportion to the predicted lifetime consumption of the vehicle; cranking up the road-tax on gas guzzlers; parking privileges for economical cars (figure 20.10); or fuel rationing.
 All such measures are unpopular with at least some voters.
 Perhaps a better legislative tactic would be to *enforce* reasonable energy-efficiency, rather than continuing to allow unconstrained choice; for example, we could simply *ban*, from a certain date, the sale of *any* car whose energy consumption is more than 80 kWh per 100 km; and then, over time, reduce this ceiling to 60 kWh per 100 km, then 40 kWh per 100 km, and beyond.
 Alternatively, to give the consumer more choice, regulations could force car manufacturers to reduce the *average* energy consumption of all the cars they sell.
 Additional legislation limiting the weight and frontal area of vehicles would simultaneously reduce fuel consumption and improve safety for other road-users (figure 20.11).
 People today choose their cars to make fashion statements.
 With strong efficiency legislation, there could still be a wide choice of fashions; they’d all just happen to be energy-efficient.
 You could choose any colour, as long as it was green.

-<span class="figurenumber">Figure 20.9</span>.
+<div class='caption'><span class="figurenumber">Figure 20.9</span>.
 Carbon pollution, in grams CO<sub>2</sub> per km, of a selection of cars for sale in the UK.
 The horizontal axis shows the emission rate, and the height of the blue histogram indicates the number of models on sale with those emissions in 2006.
 Source: <span class="websitetitle">www.newcarnet.co.uk</span>.
-The second horizontal scale indicates approximate energy consumptions, assuming that 240 g CO<sub>2</sub> is associated with 1 kWh of chemical energy.
+The second horizontal scale indicates approximate energy consumptions, assuming that 240 g CO<sub>2</sub> is associated with 1 kWh of chemical energy.</div>

 <img src="figure145.png" width="109" height="157" />
-<span class="figurenumber">Figure 20.10</span>.
-Special parking privileges for electric cars in Ann Arbor, Michigan.
+<div class='caption'><span class="figurenumber">Figure 20.10</span>.
+Special parking privileges for electric cars in Ann Arbor, Michigan.</div>

 <img src="figure146.png" width="219" height="137" />
-<span class="figurenumber">Figure 20.11</span>.
-Monstercars are just tall enough to completely obscure the view and the visibility of pedestrians.
+<div class='caption'><span class="figurenumber">Figure 20.11</span>.
+Monstercars are just tall enough to completely obscure the view and the visibility of pedestrians.</div>

 While we wait for the voters and politicians to agree to legislate for efficient cars, what other options are available?